 When it snows, I see how everything is connected.
 That soft gray backdrop behind the falling snowflakes becomes a veil of softest blue and pale green.
 Elements of this landscape become strong and forever… while others swirl and transition.

-Painting “First Snowfall” is about a journey I made last September to reconnect with family and the amazing power of mountains.
-The greater the elevation, the happier I became.
-It was good to be back home in western Canada and fuelled with artistic inspiration.
+Painting “First Snowfall” is about a journey I made last September.
 This piece is the first in my new series “Mapping the Great Divide” which celebrates places in the Canadian Rockies.
-So many of these majestic spaces simply and endlessly inspire the O’ Canada in all of us!

 This image from Mount Revelstoke National Park really captures my imagination with all the elements of rock, wind, sky and forest.
 Snow has so many variations to capture and makes this view so captivating.
 Some areas are distinctly snowy and others gently merge with the divisions of white space and colour.
 As a painter my challenge was to work with the changing fog and mountain air.
 So with conditions both atmospheric and mysterious I began to recreate this experience on canvas.
 As I explored this terrain, there was a focus on the couloirs.
 My one thought was that this landscape should be skiable.
 If I can ski it, I can paint it – and off I go!